WHERE ARE THE BEST NEIGHBORHOODS IN TOKYO? WHICH ARE THE COOLEST DISTRICTS TO VISIT TO TOKYO?

 READ: 15 FUN THINGS TO DO IN SHINJUKU

-Shibuya is one of the most famous districts in Tokyo thanks to it’s amazing crossing, shown in many movies.
+Shibuya is one of the most famous districts in Tokyo thanks to its amazing crossing, shown in many movies.

 It is the meeting place for young Japanese, at the forefront of local fashion.